 Longwood is the queen of the region and one of the world's premier horticultural gardens.
 Located in Kennett Square, it was created by industrialist Pierre S. du Pont and includes 1,050 acres of gardens, woodlands, and meadows; 20 outdoor gardens; 20 indoor gardens; spectacular fountains; and performing arts events that include concerts, organ and carillon recitals; musical theater; and fireworks displays.
-Longwood is open every day of the year and attracts more than 900,000 annual visitors.
+Longwood is open every day of the year and attracts more than 1.53 million annual visitors.

 Just minutes from the Liberty Bell, Independence Hall, and the Betsy Ross House is America's oldest botanical garden, a pastoral 18th-century homestead surrounded by the urban bustle of Philadelphia.
 You won't believe you are in the city when you see the wildflower meadow, majestic trees, river trail, wetland, stone house, and farm buildings overlooking the Schuylkill River.

 On the Main Line in Wayne, Pennsylvania, Chanticleer is the former residence of chemical magnate Adolph Rosengarten Sr. Now a "pleasure garden" designed to illustrate the beauty of the art of horticulture, Chanticleer features orchards of flowering trees with native wildflowers blooming in the woods, a vegetable garden, cut-flower garden, and numerous fruit trees.
 A woodland garden leads to a water garden surrounded by grasses and sweet-smelling herbs.